devlikeapro/waha-docs/content/en/docs/how-to/config/index.md

 weight: 292
 ---

-You can configure WhatsApp HTTP API behaviour via environment variables, by adding `-e WHATSAPP_VARNAME=value` at the begging of the command line or by using [other options](https://docs.docker.com/engine/reference/commandline/run/)
+You can configure WhatsApp API behaviour via environment variables, by adding `-e WHATSAPP_VARNAME=value` at the begging of the command line or by using [other options](https://docs.docker.com/engine/reference/commandline/run/)

 ```bash